djdt/spcal/docs/source/examples/example_tof_cluster.rst

 The simultaneous aquistion of elements by an ICP-ToF has major benefits over a quadrupole based instrument.
 One key advantage is the ability to determine particle compositions.
-In this example a mixture of gold, silver and gold-silver core-shell particles are analysed, and separated using clustering.
+In this example a mixture of gold, silver and gold-silver core-shell particles are analysed, and separated using clustering and compositional filtering.

 #.
 Download the required data file.